aryansoni811/Portfolio/README.md

 ### SUMMARY

-As a passionate problem solver, I am eager to embark on my journey as a So ware Engineer.
+As a passionate problem solver, I am eager to embark on my journey as a Software Engineer.
 With a creative mindset and a strong technical foundation, I thrive in teamoriented environments.
 I possess a natural curiosity, constantly exploring and experimenting to enhance both my skills and the projects I work on.
-My commitment to improvement extends not only to myself but also to the collaborative e orts that drive success.
+My commitment to improvement extends not only to myself but also to the collaborative efforts that drive success.

 ### PROJECTS